MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/authentication-oauth-identity-platform.md

 {"error":"invalid_request","error_description":"Public clients can't send a client secret."} Likewise for Web apps please note that refresh tokens can be invalidated at any moment.
 ```

 You will encounter the same error if you try to request new access and refresh tokens using a refresh token that was provisioned without a client secret.
+For more details about OAuth errors, please see [Common OAuth Errors](handle-service-errors-exceptions.md#common-oauth-errors) and [Authentication and authorization error codes](https://docs.microsoft.com/azure/active-directory/develop/reference-aadsts-error-codes).

 ## See Also
 [Bing Ads API Web Service Addresses](web-service-addresses.md)